neomatrix369/RESTAPIUnifier/README.md

 APIUnifier
 ==========

-APIUnifier - brings together all the APIs of various formats under one roof!
+APIUnifier - lightweight Java libarary that brings together all the APIs of various formats under one roof!
+Eventually making such libraries available for different programming enviornments like Javascript, PHP, Python, etc...

+``Feel free to fork the repo and create a version for your own development environment.``

 Examples implemented using APIUnifier